 Argumentative essay writing guidlines

-As a college student, you will be required by your instructors to write numerous essays as part of your academic work.
+As a college student, your instructors must be required to write numerous essays as part of your academic work.
 Argumentative essays are one of the most common types of work that you will do.
-The main aim of this type of work is to provide proof for an opinion about a particular topic.
+This type of work aims to provide proof for an opinion about a particular topic.
 Topics for argumentative essays have two points of view, and hence you will have some opponents.
 You will be expected to present proof to refute the position of your opponents about your subject.

-When you learn skills for writing argumentative essays, you will be in a position to develop your reasoning and ability to support your opinions.
+When you learn skills for writing argumentative essays, you will be able to develop your reasoning and ability to support your opinions.
 A writer needs to use persuasive language in writing this type of assignment.
 Therefore, one should take adequate time to identify appropriate words and phrases to use before starting their work.

-The main aim of any writer when writing an argumentative essay should be to provide adequate evidence that can support their opinion.
-The exercise requires an individual to spend a significant amount of time in researching relevant information to complete their work.
+When writing an argumentative essay, the main aim of any writer should be to provide adequate evidence that can support their opinion.
+The exercise requires an individual to spend a significant amount of time researching relevant information to complete their work.
 Proper research will help you to grab the attention of your target audience and convince them.

-One of the challenges that people have when writing argumentative essays is finding ideas on appropriate subjects for their work.
+One of the challenges people have when writing argumentative essays is finding appropriate subjects for their work.
 However, that should not be a problem as you can find numerous ideas from many sources.
-For example, you can get them when you read newspaper headlines and listening to conversations in different platforms.
+For example, you can get them when you read newspaper headlines and listening to conversations on different platforms.

-If you have never written an argumentative essay before and have no idea of how to write this type of academic assignment, you are recommended to look for some examples to get some inspiration.
+Suppose you have never written an argumentative essay before and have no idea of how to write this type of academic assignment.
+In that case, you are recommended to look for some examples to get some inspiration.
 By the time you complete reading this article, you will have acquired enough knowledge to write a perfect argumentative essay.
-When you browse the internet, you will find many outlines that will help you to develop a good structure for your essay.
+When you browse the internet, you will find many outlines to help you develop a good structure for your essay.

 Five Types of Argument Claims